 Dr. Mangimela was born and raised in Zambia.
 He completed one year of Mandarin Chinese at Beijing Language & Culture University before transferring to China Medical University to complete his medical degree.
-After graduating from medical school in 2013, he returned home to Zambia where he completed further medical training at University Teaching Hospital in Lusaka and Livingstone Central Hospital in Livingstone.
+After graduating from medical school in 2013, he returned home to Zambia where he completed further medical training at the University Teaching Hospital in Lusaka and Livingstone Central Hospital in Livingstone.
 Upon obtaining his full medical license, Dr. Mangimela managed the Family Medical Clinic at Livingstone Central Hospital.
-He started adjuncting for OKWU in 2018 teaching Introduction to Human Biology, Introduction to Microbiology, and Pharmacology for Nurses.
+Prior to becoming a fulltime faculty in 2021, Dr. Mangimela worked as an adjunct professor for OKWU from 2018 to 2020 teaching Introduction to Human Biology, Introduction to Microbiology, and Pharmacology for Nurses.
 He was a frequent guest lecturer on topics such as care of people living with HIV/AIDS.
-In 2020, Dr. Mangimela completed a Masters of Business Administration with a focus in Healthcare Administration from Indiana Wesleyan Universit
+In 2020, Dr. Mangimela completed his MBA with a focus in Healthcare Administration from Indiana Wesleyan University.

 Pharmacology in Nursing